DavidStinson/content-generator-md/generated_content/test_enhanced_lesson_React_Hooks.md

 - Implement basic React Hooks functionality
 - Debug common issues with React Hooks

 > 🛠️ **Lesson Summary**: I think a large portion of the problems with this lesson are due to the topic scope.
-Hooks are a *huge* topic with a lot of complexity, and each hook has specific reasons for using it.
-Ensuring that students understand why they would use a specific hooks is **more important than their actual implementation in code**.
+Hooks are a *huge* topic with a lot of complexity, and each Hook has specific reasons for using it.
+Ensuring that students understand why they would use a specific Hook is **more important than their actual implementation in code**.
 >
-> Because of this, we don't have a specific **React Hooks** lesson in SEB, and instead split this subject into multiple lessons that are delivered over the course of ~a week.
-This allows students to learn about the different hooks in a more digestible way, and also gives them time to practice and implement each one in isolation, giving them context for why they would use a specific hook to accomplish a goal.
+> Because of this, we don't have a specific **React Hooks** lesson in SEB and instead split this subject into multiple lessons delivered over ~a week.
+This allows students to learn about the different hooks in a more digestible way.
+It also gives them time to practice and implement each one in isolation, giving them context for using specific hook to accomplish a goal.
 For example:
 >
 > - **`useState`** is covered in [React State Management](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/react-state-management/canvas-landing-pages/seb.html)
 > - **`useEffect`** is covered in [Fetching Data in React](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/fetching-data-in-react/canvas-landing-pages/seb.html)
 >
-> All of that said, there are other fundamental problems with this lesson addressed below.
+> With all that said, this lesson has other fundamental problems, which are addressed below.

 ## Introduction (10 mins)